agencysavvy/pmax/README.md

-# this is a script to add to a single google ads account to get more visibility over any performance max campaigns running
+# this is a free script to add to a single google ads account to get more visibility over any performance max campaigns running

+Note there is now a paid version that does a lot more.
+And a paid MCC version that allows you to create the 'insights sheet' for dozens of accounts at once.

+And if you find the script helpful - please consider voting for me in the top PPC survey here: https://www.ppcsurvey.com/

 If you've never used a script, don't worry it's just cut & paste.
 Here's a quick video to walk you through the process